ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Empirical Evaluation

 \textbf{\pjn Settings.} For the Noise-Augmented Vector Quantization in \pjn, the codebook size is 1024, representing each transmitted token with 10 bits (i.e., $\mathrm{log}_2 1024$).
-The noise magnitude $\lambda$ is 1.0 in the main results and we test other settings including $\lambda \in \{0.0, 0.1, 0.3\}$ in \S\ref{sec:ablation}.
-We further evaluate the use of \textit{Grouped VQ}, as introduced in \S\ref{sec:preliminary}, which splits each input vector into $G$ groups and applies vector quantization independently to each group using separate codebooks.
-We experiment with group sizes of 16 and 32, in addition to \textit{Vanilla VQ} of a single group.
+We also test with different codebook sizes ranging from 256 to 2048 in Appendix \ref{app:more_ablation}.
+The noise magnitude $\lambda$ is 1.0 in the main results and we test other settings including $\lambda \in \{0.0, 0.1, 0.3\}$ in Appendix \ref{app:more_ablation}.
+We further evaluate the use of \textit{Grouped VQ}, as introduced in \textit{Background}, which splits each input vector into $G$ groups and applies vector quantization independently to each group using separate codebooks.
+We evaluate with group sizes of 16 and 32, on top of \textit{Vanilla VQ} of a single group.
 Increasing the number of groups leads to a higher bits per token and thus reduces the overall compression ratio proportionally.

-We load the pre-trained weights for all the transformer models from the HuggingFace official model zoo.
-Then \pjn is fine-tuned for additional iterations on each dataset using the Adam optimizer~\cite{kingma2014adam}.
-Specifically, for vision tasks, \pjn is fine-tuned on CIFAR-100 and ImageNet-1K for 32 and 4 epochs, respectively.
-For NLP tasks, \pjn is fine-tuned on 1 million samples from English Wikipedia and the complete Wikitext-103 dataset for 1 epoch.
-During fine-tuning, we test with different commitment loss weights $\beta \in \{0.0001, 0.0002, 0.0005\}$ in \S\ref{sec:ablation} and report the best accuracy performance in \S\ref{sec:accuracy}.
+We also test with different commitment loss weights $\beta \in \{0.0001, 0.0002, 0.0005\}$ in Appendix \ref{app:more_ablation} and report the best accuracy performance in \S\ref{sec:accuracy}.
+For detailed training settings, see Appendix \ref{app:accuracy}.